mindsmiths/docs/docs/src/How-to guides/sharing-objects-between-agents.md

 // ...
 rule "My rule"
     when
-        product: Product() from entry-point "products"
+        product: Product() from entry-point "signals"
     then
         // ...
 end